 Ramana Ashram :

-This quiet and quaint aashram brings a sudden change over a person.
+This quiet and quaint ashram brings a sudden change over a person.
 The peaceful surroundings and tranquility are bound to relax anybody!
-This ashram displays the life, philosophies and teachings of Bhagwan Ramana Maharishi, the revered mystic saint who attained moksha at this place.
+This ashram displays the life, philosophies, and teachings of Bhagwan Ramana Maharishi, the revered mystic saint who attained moksha at this place.

 Sathanur Dam :

-Built across river Penna, this dam has amazing gardens, beautiful landscapes and fountains.
+Built across the river Penna, this dam has amazing gardens, beautiful landscapes, and fountains.
 The water flowing from the Dam resembles a natural water fall.